-16. Isosemantic Transformation
+14. Isosemantic Transformation

 Isosemantic models refer to models that may share a different structure but which are semantically equivalent.
 In order for two models to be isosemantic the models must support bidirectional transformations without any information loss.
 Isosemantic models allow models whose representations better address clinical requirements while retaining formal and detailed semantics.
 For instance, while a more post-coordinated information model may facilitate integration with existing systems, an interface model may favor greater terminology pre-coordination and a simpler structure that aligns better with the needs of an input form presented to a clinician.
-Typically, isosemantic models range between two poles - a highly detailed information model that makes little use of terminology pre-coordination and post-coordinated expressions and a highly simplified information model where most of the model representation resides in a fully post-coordinated terminology expression based on an underlying concept model.
+Typically, isosemantic models range between two poles - a highly detailed information model that makes little use of terminology pre-coordination resides in a fully post-coordinated terminology expression based on an underlying concept model.
 Many isosemantic models reside within this continuum.1

-16.1.
+14.1.
 Transformation Languages for Converting CIMI DCM Instances to SOLOR DL Expressions